SatoryKono/ChEMBL_data_acquisition/docs/en/CONFIG.md

 ## Configuration Layers

-The configuration is loaded and merged from multiple sources, with later sources overriding earlier ones.
-The order of precedence is as follows:
+The configuration is resolved by stacking successive layers.
+Later layers override earlier ones.
+The resulting precedence is:

-1.  **Packaged `config.yaml`**: The base configuration file located at `config/config.yaml`.
+1.  **Built-in defaults** defined by the Pydantic models in `library/config.py`.
-2.  **Local `config.local.yaml`**: A local override file that you can place next to the main configuration file.
+    They supply baseline values even when the YAML files omit a key.
-3.  **Environment Variables**: System environment variables.
+2.  **Configuration files** starting with the packaged `config/config.yaml` and optionally extending it via `config/config.local.yaml`.
+Environment variables prefixed with `CHEMBL_DA__` act as patches on top of the merged YAML data.
-4.  **CLI Arguments**: Command-line flags passed at runtime.
+3.  **CLI arguments** specified at runtime.
+These have the highest priority and are typically accompanied by provenance metadata emitted through `--print-config`.

 ### YAML Configuration